WordlessMeteor/LoL-Dragon-Change/README.md

 						- Arena
 	- Customized Program 14 is used to **instantly enter a friend's party**.
 		- Usage limits are added. <b>Please don't abuse the program and edit the code at will.</b>
+		- This program might be as useful as how you think.
+If you're dying to be carried, I suggest you keep clicking where the "join party" will occur desperately while running this program.
 	- Customized Program 15 is used to **let the users pick a same champion in a custom game**.
 This BUG has been fixed, so you may ignore this program.
 	- Customized Program 16 is used to **simulate the behaviors related with chat service**.
 		- Currently this program has the following features: